apache/nuttx/configs/sama5d3x-ek/README.txt

         Address 0x1a is the WM8904.
 Address 0x39 is the SIL9022A.
 I am
         not sure what is at address 0x3d and 0x60

-    14. Networking support via the EMAC 10/100Base-T peripheral can be added to NSH be selecting the following configuration options.
+    14. Networking support via the can be added to NSH be selecting the following configuration options.
+The SAMA5D3x supports two different Ethernet MAC peripherals:  (1) The 10/100Base-T EMAC peripheral and and (2) the 10/100/1000Base-T GMAC peripheral.
+Only the SAMA5D31 and SAMAD35 support the EMAC peripheral; Only the SAMA5D33, SAMA5D34, and SAMA5D35 support the GMAC perpheral!
+NOTE that the SAMA5D35 supports both!

-        Remember that only the SAMA5D31 and SAMAD35 support the EMAC peripheral!
-This will add several new commands to NSH:  ifconfig, wget, put, get, ping, etc.
+        a) Selecting the EMAC peripheral:

           System Type
             CONFIG_ARCH_CHIP_ATSAMA5D31=y       : SAMA5D31 or SAMAD35 support EMAC
             CONFIG_ARCH_CHIP_ATSAMA5D35=y       : (others do not)

           System Type -> SAMA5 Peripheral Support
             CONFIG_SAMA5_EMAC=y                 : Enable the EMAC peripheral

           System Type -> EMAC device driver options CONFIG_SAMA5_EMAC_NRXBUFFERS=16     : Set aside some RS and TX buffers CONFIG_SAMA5_EMAC_NTXBUFFERS=4
             CONFIG_SAMA5_EMAC_PHYADDR=1         : KSZ8051 PHY is at address 1
             CONFIG_SAMA5_EMAC_AUTONEG=y         : Use autonegotiation
             CONFIG_SAMA5_EMAC_RMII=y            : Either MII or RMII interface should work CONFIG_SAMA5_EMAC_PHYSR=30          : Address of PHY status register on KSZ8051 CONFIG_SAMA5_EMAC_PHYSR_ALTCONFIG=y : Needed for KSZ8051
             CONFIG_SAMA5_EMAC_PHYSR_ALTMODE=0x7 : "    " " " "     "
             CONFIG_SAMA5_EMAC_PHYSR_10HD=0x1    : "    " " " "     "
             CONFIG_SAMA5_EMAC_PHYSR_100HD=0x2   : "    " " " "     "
             CONFIG_SAMA5_EMAC_PHYSR_10FD=0x5    : "    " " " "     "
             CONFIG_SAMA5_EMAC_PHYSR_100FD=0x6   : "    " " " "     "

+          PHY selection.
+Later in the configuration steps, you will need to select the KSZ8051 PHY for EMAC (See below)

+        b) Selecting the GMAC peripheral:

+          System Type
+            CONFIG_ARCH_CHIP_ATSAMA5D33=y       : SAMA5D31, SAMA5D33 and SAMAD35
+            CONFIG_ARCH_CHIP_ATSAMA5D34=y       : support GMAC (others do not) CONFIG_ARCH_CHIP_ATSAMA5D35=y       :

+          System Type -> SAMA5 Peripheral Support
+            CONFIG_SAMA5_GMAC=y                 : Enable the GMAC peripheral

+          System Type -> GMAC device driver options CONFIG_SAMA5_GMAC_NRXBUFFERS=16     : Set aside some RS and TX buffers CONFIG_SAMA5_GMAC_NTXBUFFERS=4
+            CONFIG_SAMA5_GMAC_PHYADDR=1         : KSZ8051 PHY is at address 1
+            CONFIG_SAMA5_GMAC_AUTONEG=y         : Use autonegotiation

+          If both EMAC and GMAC are selected, you will also need:

+            CONFIG_SAMA5_GMAC_ISETH0=y          : GMAC is "eth0"; EMAC is "eth1"

+          PHY selection.
+Later in the configuration steps, you will need to select the  KSZ9021/31 PHY for GMAC (See below)

+        c) Common configuration settings

           Networking Support
             CONFIG_NET=y                        : Enable Neworking
             CONFIG_NET_SOCKOPTS=y               : Enable socket operations
             CONFIG_NET_BUFSIZE=562              : Maximum packet size (MTD) 1518 is more standard CONFIG_NET_RECEIVE_WINDOW=562       : Should be the same as CONFIG_NET_BUFSIZE
             CONFIG_NET_TCP=y                    : Enable TCP/IP networking
             CONFIG_NET_TCPBACKLOG=y             : Support TCP/IP backlog
             CONFIG_NET_TCP_READAHEAD_BUFSIZE=562  Read-ahead buffer size
             CONFIG_NET_UDP=y                    : Enable UDP networking
             CONFIG_NET_ICMP=y                   : Enable ICMP networking
             CONFIG_NET_ICMP_PING=y              : Needed for NSH ping command : Defaults should be okay for other options Device drivers -> Network Device/PHY Support
             CONFIG_NETDEVICES=y                 : Enabled PHY selection
-          CONFIG_ETH0_PHY_KSZ8051=y           : Select the KSZ8051 PHY
+            CONFIG_ETH0_PHY_KSZ8051=y           : Select the KSZ8051 PHY (for EMAC), OR
+            CONFIG_ETH0_PHY_KSZ90x1=y           : Select teh KSZ9021/31 PHY (for GMAC)

           Application Configuration -> Network Utilities
             CONFIG_NETUTILS_RESOLV=y            : Enable host address resolution
             CONFIG_NETUTILS_TELNETD=y           : Enable the Telnet daemon
             CONFIG_NETUTILS_TFTPC=y             : Enable TFTP data file transfers for get and put commands CONFIG_NETUTILS_UIPLIB=y            : Network library support is needed CONFIG_NETUTILS_WEBCLIENT=y         : Needed for wget support
                                                 : Defaults should be okay for other options Application Configuration -> NSH Library
             CONFIG_NSH_TELNET=y                 : Enable NSH session via Telnet CONFIG_NSH_IPADDR=0x0a000002        : Select an IP address
             CONFIG_NSH_DRIPADDR=0x0a000001      : IP address of gateway/host PC
             CONFIG_NSH_NETMASK=0xffffff00       : Netmask
-          CONFIG_NSH_NOMAC=y                  : Need to make up a bogus MAC address
+            CONFIG_NSH_NOMAC=y                  : Need to make up a bogus MAC address : Defaults should be okay for other options

+        d) Using the network with NSH

-        So what can you do with this networking support.
+          So what can you do with this networking support?
 First you see that NSH has several new network related commands:

             ifconfig, ifdown, ifup:  Commands to help manage your network get and put:             TFTP file transfers
             wget:                    HTML file transfers
             ping:                    Check for access to peers on the network Telnet console:          You can access the NSH remotely via telnet.

           You can also enable other add on features like full FTP or a Web Server or XML RPC and others.
 There are also other features that you can enable like DHCP client (or server) or network name resolution.

           By default, the IP address of the SAMA5D3x-EK will be 10.0.0.2 and it will assume that your host is the gateway and has the IP address 10.0.0.1.

             nsh> ifconfig
             eth0    HWaddr 00:e0:de:ad:be:ef at UP
                     IPaddr:10.0.0.2 DRaddr:10.0.0.1 Mask:255.255.255.0

           You can use ping to test for connectivity to the host (Careful, Window firewalls usually block ping-related ICMP traffic).
 On the target side, you can:

             nsh> ping 10.0.0.1
             PING 10.0.0.1 56 bytes of data
             56 bytes from 10.0.0.1: icmp_seq=1 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=2 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=3 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=4 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=5 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=6 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=7 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=8 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=9 time=0 ms
             56 bytes from 10.0.0.1: icmp_seq=10 time=0 ms
             10 packets transmitted, 10 received, 0% packet loss, time 10100 ms

           NOTE: In this configuration is is normal to have packet loss > 0% the first time you ping due to the default handling of the ARP table.

           On the host side, you should also be able to ping the SAMA5D3-EK:

             $ ping 10.0.0.2

           You can also log into the NSH from the host PC like this:

             $ telnet 10.0.0.2
             Trying 10.0.0.2...
             Connected to 10.0.0.2.
             Escape character is '^]'.
             sh_telnetmain: Session [3] Started

             NuttShell (NSH) NuttX-6.31
             nsh> help
             help usage:  help [-v] [<cmd>]

               [           echo        ifconfig    mkdir       mw          sleep
               ?           exec        ifdown      mkfatfs     ping        test
               cat         exit        ifup        mkfifo      ps          umount
               cp          free        kill        mkrd        put         usleep
               cmp         get         losetup     mh          rm          wget
               dd          help        ls          mount       rmdir       xd
               df          hexdump     mb          mv          sh

             Builtin Apps:
             nsh>

           NOTE:  If you enable this feature, you experience a delay on booting.
           That is because the start-up logic waits for the network connection to be established before starting NuttX.
 In a real application, you would probably want to do the network bringup on a separate thread so that access to the NSH prompt is not delayed.

           This delay will be especially long if the board is not connected to a network.

     STATUS:
       PCK FREQUENCY